Spanish Greetings & Farewells for All Occasions

-In addition to these phrases, I’ve also included some recordings so you know how to pronounce these Spanish greetings and goodbyes correctly.
+I’ve included recordings so you can check how to pronounce these Spanish greetings and goodbyes.

 Greeting People in Spanish